Aoife Lyall reviews, interviews & poem features

 Inverness-based Irish poet Aoife Lyall's debut collection was published by Bloodaxe on 25 February 2021.
 The poems of Mother, Nature follow the poet’s own experience of motherhood, from the trauma of pregnancy loss, to the overwhelming joy of a healthy birth.
 Aoife launched the collection on 23 February at a joint livestreamed event hosted by Bloodaxe - see video below.

-As well as being shortlisted for the Hennessy New Irish Writing Awards in 2018 and 2016, Aoife Lyall was awarded an Emerging Scottish Writer residency by Cove Park in 2020, and took her week-long residency in July 2021.
+Aoife Lyall was shortlisted for the Hennessy New Irish Writing Awards in 2018 and 2016.
+She was awarded an Emerging Scottish Writer residency by Cove Park in 2020, and took her week-long residency in July 2021.